m4recek/pca-no-console/README.md

+## DO NOT USE !
+This is an unsupported fork of https://github.com/bitanath/pca

+- Original version has an issue with generating lots of logs, which makes it expensive to run in some cloud environments. https://github.com/bitanath/pca/issues/14
+- This fork is fixing just that, and will be removed once original is fixed.

+## DO NOT USE !
+This is an unsupported fork of https://github.com/bitanath/pca

+.

+.

+.

+.

+.

+.

+.

+.

+.

 # Principal Components Analysis in Javascript!

 A JS library to compute Principal Components from a given matrix of data.
 Use in either node.js or the browser.
 Look below for the API and some ideas 💡.